StudyCircle Developer Guide

 Extensions

 • 1a1.
-SC shows an error message.
+SC shows an empty contact list.

 Use case ends.